explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-pre-commit.markdown

 - *Pylint* to disallow unused imports, and
 - *Mypy* for type checking.

-The following pre-commit hooks will check your code when you try to commit, catching problems before they reach your repository.
+The following Pre-commit hooks will check your code when you try to commit, catching problems before they reach your repository.

 ## How to install the Pre-commit hooks